 Yes.
 There are several charities in and around the East Riding who can collect good quality items, such as furniture and electrical equipment free of charge.

 We have created a 'Repair and Reuse register' listing details of these organisations:

 Household goods reuse and repair register (pdf 89kb open in new window)

-Online communities such as 'Freecycle' provide a local forum to advertise reusable items which people no longer want.
+Online communities such as 'Freecycle' allow people to advertise reusable items which are no longer wanted.
 All items are free of charge and usually collected by the person requesting the items.

 Freecycle Hull (external website)